Gulf of Fonseca

 The Gulf of Fonseca (Golfo de Fonseca; [ˈɡol.fo ðe fonˈse.ka]), a part of the Pacific Ocean, is a gulf in Central America, bordering El Salvador, Honduras, and Nicaragua.
+The waters of the gulf are shared among all three countries.

 History

-Fonseca Bay was discovered for Europeans in 1522 by Gil González de Ávila, and named by him after his patron, Archbishop Juan Fonseca, the implacable enemy of Columbus.
+Fonseca Bay was discovered by Europeans in 1522 by Gil González de Ávila, and named by him after his patron, Archbishop Juan Fonseca, the implacable enemy of Columbus.

 In 1849, E. G. Squier negotiated a treaty for the United States to build a canal across Honduras from the Caribbean Sea to the Gulf.
 Frederick Chatfield, the British commander in Central America, was afraid the American presence in Honduras would destabilize the British Mosquito Coast, and sent his fleet to occupy El Tigre Island at the entrance to the Gulf.
 Shortly thereafter, however, Squier demanded the British leave, since he had anticipated the occupation and negotiated the island's temporary cession to the United States.
 Chatfield could only comply.

 All three countries—Honduras, El Salvador, and Nicaragua—with coastline along the Gulf have been involved in a lengthy dispute over the rights to the Gulf and the islands located within.

 In 1917, the Central American Court of Justice ruled in a trial which became known as the Fonseca case.
 It arose out of a controversy between El Salvador and Nicaragua.
 The latter had entered the Bryan–Chamorro Treaty which granted a portion of the bay to the United States for the establishment of a naval base.
 El Salvador argued that this violated its right to common ownership in the bay.
 The court sided with El Salvador, but the US decided to ignore the decision.